ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourtown/ourtown.md

 - Sustainable development: Creating fully fledged carbon negative, mixed use, futuristic communities and destinations that drive economic growth and contribute to the diversification of the economy

-The target market of the city are start-ups, digital nomads, eco-tourists, employees and families.
+The target market of the city include start-ups, digital nomads, eco-tourists, employees and families.
 The digital businesses in the city will have a focus on cyber security, internet, AI, green tech & IT, agritech, communication, software and gaming.
 The amenities within the city will serve the mentioned target market.

-> TODO: (vic) get first version done today which is good enough